Happy Dragon Age Day! Let’s Talk About Love

 Sky – Jade Empire (2005)

-The follow up to seminal RPG, Star Wars: Knights of the Old Republic was a bit shorter and instead of being set in the usual western European-like fantasy realms, Empire was set in a fantasy Japanese setting.
+The follow-up to seminal RPG, Star Wars: Knights of the Old Republic was a bit shorter and instead of being set in the usual western European-like fantasy realms, Empire was set in a fantasy Japanese setting.
 One of the things that made all of the relationships pretty vibrant in this title is how communicative everyone was about their feelings in this game.
 There are long processing talks about how the characters feel about themselves, each other, and the mission.
 The facial animations were leaps and bounds better than KOTOR’s as well.

 What made Sky such an impactful romance was a few things.
 First off, this marks the first time Bioware had same-sex romances.
 He (along with the female character, Silk Fox) could be wooed by either male or female player characters.
 This came at a pivotal time in my own coming out process so I reveled in both same-sex romance options back then.
 Another reason he rocks as a love interest is his personality.
 The handsome grifter is very charming and self-assured but he’s also quite sensitive too.
 There is a point where you can spell out your feelings for him, and he definitely receives it well, but he needs time to think about it before pursuing anything.
-Overall Jade Empire was nice because you could influence your love interest’s world view along the It really added an interesting dynamic to the romance.
+Overall Jade Empire was nice because you could influence your love interest’s worldview along the way.
+It really added an interesting dynamic to the romance.

 Liara T’Soni – Mass Effect Trilogy (2007- 2012)